oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/service-mesh/Linkerd-exploring-traffic-splits.md

 [{"itemCount":410,"itemName":"Pencil"},{"itemCount":50,"itemName":"Eraser"},{"itemCount":4490,"itemName":"Pins"},{"itemCount":100,"itemName":"Book"}]
 ```

-And you have not had any HTTP errors, this is a pretty good indicator that our service is continuing to work, out little experiment in chaos engineering has given us useful information !
+And you have not had any HTTP errors, this is a pretty good indicator that our service is continuing to work, out little experiment in chaos engineering has given us useful information!

 <details><summary><b>What's happening in the pod itself ?</b></summary>